 In a way, Guru is a godly ambassador who is just next to God.
 God is expected to induce the qualities of benevolence, humanity, discipline, spirituality and much more into us.
 Guru is expected to have the same qualities.
 But, in a way, Guru is more true than God.
 We cannot see God, but Guru is always be there by us to direct us to the right path in life.

-Following are the food items that add more flavor to the festive happening of Guru Purnima in 2016:
+Following are the food items that add more flavor to the festive happening of Guru Purnima.

-After having a taste of the mouth watering dishes, one would surely need some sweet items on Guru Purnima in 2016.
-Let’s take a look at the sweet delicacies of Guru Purnima in 2016:
+After having a taste of the mouth watering dishes, one would surely need some sweet items on Guru Purnima.
+Let’s take a look at the sweet delicacies of Guru Purnima:

-On Guru Purnima in 2016, you can send Guru Purnima SMS to your Gurus.
-This will make them feel remembered on Guru Purnima in 2016.
-Students can also stage plays that relate with the significance of Guru-Shishya tradition in 2016.
-The thing that is more important is to recognize their value in your lives.
+On Guru Purnima 2020, you can send Guru Purnima wishes to your Gurus.
+This will make them feel remembered on Guru Purnima.
+Students can also stage plays that relate with the significance of Guru-Shishya tradition.